 Context

-A parent or non-parent carer, or the Registrar can apply to a court for a stay order under the AAT Act.
-The stay order can stay or affect the operation or implementation of the AAT decision or the decision by the Registrar that was reviewed by the AAT.
+A party can also apply to a court for a stay order under the ARTAct.
+The stay order can stay or affect the operation or implementation of the ART decision or the decision by the Registrar that was reviewed by the ART.

 Act references